 Watch the video

 Caitlin Wright is a Sydney based freelance journalist and SEO website copywriter.
 She can help with writing anything from blogs and press releases to entire websites.
 She’s super efficient, easy going and a great problem solver.
 Check out some of her work on her website. https://caitlinwright.com.au

 Kate Toon: Oh, and we’re live already.
 We weren’t quite ready.
 Hello, everybody.
-It’s Kate Toon, here and as part of SEO Love In week, I am talking to some of my favorite students from the course.
-Obviously, I tell all of them that they are my favorites, but they are actually my favorites.
+It’s Kate Toon, here and as part of SEO Love In week, I am talking to some of my favourite students from the course.
+Obviously, I tell all of them that they are my favourites, but they are actually my favourites.
 And today we have Caitlin Peake.
 Hello, Caitlin, how are you?